galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 {: .hands_on}

-## 2. View a contact map of the mapped HiC reads
+## Generate Hi-C contact map

-Most of the paired reads from HiC will map to the same (or nearby) contigs.
-On a graph, with ordered contigs on each axis, a lot of the contacts will be along the diagonal (mapping to self), or nearby (around that diagonal line).
-But some may be in odd places - for example, showing a lot of reads mapped to both contig 4 and contig 19.
-We will now generate a contact map of the assembly before it is scaffolded, to compare to the contact map after scaffolding.
+Most of the paired reads from HiC will map to the same  contigs.
+In a typic Hi-C contact map, contigs are ordered by size and are evaluated against each other in a triangular matrix.
+Most contacts should appear close to the diagonal (mapping to self).
+Off-diagonal signal is indicative of chromosomal interactions in non-chromosome level assemblies, or of assembly mis-joints.
+We will now generate a Hi-C contact map before scaffolding the assembly to compare the Hi-C contact map after scaffolding.

-**Generate a contact map:**

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Generate a contact map with PretextMap
 >
 > 1. {% tool [PretextMap](toolshed.g2.bx.psu.edu/repos/iuc/pretext_map/pretext_map/0.1.6+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Input dataset in SAM or BAM format"*: `outfile` (output of **Filter and merge** {% icon tool %})
 >    - *"Sort by"*: `Don't sort`
 >
-{: .hands_on}

-**Convert the map to an image:**

-> ### {% icon hands_on %} Hands-on: Task description
->
-> 1. {% tool [Pretext Snapshot](toolshed.g2.bx.psu.edu/repos/iuc/pretext_snapshot/pretext_snapshot/0.0.3+galaxy0) %} with the following parameters:
+> 2. {% tool [Pretext Snapshot](toolshed.g2.bx.psu.edu/repos/iuc/pretext_snapshot/pretext_snapshot/0.0.3+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Input Pretext map file"*: `pretext_map_out` (output of **PretextMap** {% icon tool %})
 >    - *"Output image format"*: `png`
 >    - *"Show grid?"*: `Yes`